 Complete and submit application materials

-Completed applications are accepted beginning Feb.
-1 or Aug.
-1 of each year.
-All application materials must be received by the March 1 or Sept.
-1 deadline.
+All application materials must be received by the Feb.
+1, May 1, Aug.
+1 or Nov.
+1 application deadlines.
 Note: Late or incomplete applications are not considered.

 The application form also requires the following: